tbuktu/libntru/README.md

 Windows default is no SSSE3.

 The ```AVX2``` environment variable controls AVX2 support and works just like the ```SSE``` variable.

+If the ```NTRU_AVOID_HAMMING_WT_PATENT``` preprocessor flag is supplied, the library won't support parameter sets that will be patent encumbered after Aug 19, 2017.
+See the *Parameter Sets* section for information on patent expiration dates.

 ## Usage